University of Virginia, College and Graduate School of Arts and Sciences

 Introduction

-Exploding stars in form of Supernovae (SNe), Gamma-ray Bursts (GRBs), and newly discovered mysterious transients are the most powerful explosions in the Universe and their Supernova remnants (SNR) are still seen in our Milky Way.
+Exploding stars in form of Supernovae (SNe), Gamma-ray Bursts (GRBs) and newly discovered mysterious transients are the most powerful explosions in the Universe and their Supernova remnants (SNR) are still seen in our Milky Way.
 They act as both cosmic engines and cosmic factories of elements vital for life.
-The most common explosion type from massive stars gives birth to fascinating objects, such as black holes, neutron stars, and pulsars.
+The most common explosion type from massive stars gives birth to fascinating objects, such as black holes, neutron stars and pulsars.
 Because SNe and GRBs are so luminous and are seen over cosmological distances, they have been used as powerful tools for cosmology and as probes of the early Universe.
 Despite their importance, however, many questions about them, including which kinds of stellar systems give rise to them, remain outstanding.

 People